·

 6 Money Mistakes That You Should Avoid at All Costs

-Have you ever been pouring over receipts at the end of the month, thinking, “where did all the money go?”
-Well, don’t worry; you’re not alone.
+Have you ever been pouring over receipts or bills at the end of the month and wondered, “Where did all the money go?”
+Don’t worry, you’re not alone.
 Most of us, at one point or another, have avoided creating a monthly budget, ultimately leading to losing control over our finances.

 Using your credit card for regular day-to-day expenses, such as groceries or gas, is becoming increasingly common.
-But high-interest rates on those charges mean you pay a much higher price for everyday things.
+But high-interest rates on those charges mean you pay a much higher price for everyday things if you don’t pay off your balance in full.

-To avoid making this mistake, treat your credit card like it’s your debit card and avoid spending money that you don’t already have in your account.
-If you want to improve your credit score by buying items with your credit card, make sure that you have the money lined up and pay the credit as soon as you can.
+To avoid making this mistake, treat your credit card like it’s your debit card and avoid spending money that you can’t pay back immediately.

 Only 39% of Americans have enough money to cover a $1000 unexpected bill, and almost a quarter of Americans would be willing to take out a loan or use their credit card in case of emergencies.
 However, taking out high-interest loans for emergencies could be a surefire way of ending up in debt.